 William Rider and Son, Ltd., London, 1911

-The Lair of The White Worm was republished in an abridged version in the UK in 1925 by W. Foulsham & Co.
+This book was republished in an abridged version in the UK in 1925 by W. Foulsham & Co.
 Ltd., London.
+The book itself is a 190 page (plus 2 pages of advertisements) hardcover with a purple cloth cover stamped on the spine and front panel in gold.
 The book was partly rewritten and condensed to only 28 chapters.
 It is not known who did this abridgment.
-This edition was reprinted several times in both the UK and the US.
+This edition was reprinted several times in both the UK and US.
 This was the only version of the novel available in the UK until the original 1911 edition was republished in 1986 under the title Dracula and The Lair of the White Worm, Foulsham, London.

 This novel is available as a: It can also be purchased online as a: Early publication notice

 Daily Mail, London, March 29, 1912